EarlPitts/bsc-thesis/thesis.md

 ### Client

 The client was a command line tool, with the main purpose of attaching and detaching a BPF program to the VM.
+In the early stages, the BPF program it sent to the daemon was only marking the individual packets.
+That was later replaced with the *shaper* used in the current version.
+With the tool, the user could *attach* and *detach* a BPF program and *get the status* of the VM (does it have a program attached).
+While this initial version was not the direction the project went towards later (the command-line tool was replaced with a background process that requries no user interaction), it still helped in clarifying the user requirements and providing a backbone that the next version could be built upon.

 ### Daemon